 Elective Courses (at least 6 credits): COMS 4350, COMS 4760, COMS 4770, CPRE 4190, EE 4240, EE 4250, ME 4250, ME 4560

-For students who are interested in learning how to use no-code or low-code AI tools effectively and ethically in their chosen field, there is the Applied AI minor.
+For students who are interested in learning how to use no-code or low-code AI tools effectively and ethically in their chosen field, Iowa State also offers an applied AI minor.